-We all know that no longer people show interest in reading long and detailed articles, So we use infographic to represent the data in more concise way in a graphical format so that users can scan and recall the information quickly.
+We all know that no longer people show interest in reading long and detailed articles.
+We use data visualization tools to represent the data more concisely in a graphical format so that users can scan and recall the information quickly.

-What can you Draw with Infographics?
+What can you Draw with Infographics using data visualization tools?

-- Bar charts compared: Comparative bar graphs for comparing percentages expressing different opinions in the context of a poll or survey.
+- Bar charts compared: Comparative bar graphs for comparing percentages expressing different opinions in a poll or survey.

 - Profiles compared: Combined with text, allow to answer the question: “What type of user are you?”

-- Tree maps: The tree maps are used, for example to make a contrastive analysis to visualize at a glance the relative part of an element in a set.
+- Treemaps: The treemaps are used, for example, to make a contrastive analysis to visualize at a glance the relative part of an element in a set.

-- Annotated maps: The maps are recorded, for example, to create maps to demarcate different situations or data from several countries (with the aid of color, text section, etc.).
+- Annotated maps: The maps are recorded, for example, to create maps to demarcate different situations or data from several countries (with the aid of color, a text section, etc.).

 - Any complex issue with an infographic is simple

-- Infographics are quick, easy reading
+- Infographics are short, easy reading

 - Users love to see infographics and share them on social networks